-Stuart Forster, the author of this post, is an award-winning travel writer based in the north-east of England.
-Get in touch if you want to commission travel features about the region.
+Stuart Forster, the author of this post, is an award-winning travel writer based in the northeast of England.
+Please get in touch if you want to commission travel features about the region.

 Thinking of visiting Durham between Lumiere festivals?
 Take a look at this post about visiting Durham for a weekend break.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

 A version of this post was initially published on Go Eat Do on 14 July 2020.